open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started-new.md

 3. Create a build directory:

-It's a good practice to create a seperate directory for the build files to keep your source directory clean.
+It's a good practice to create a separate directory for the build files to keep your source directory clean.

 ```bash
 mkdir build